[Explained] Should Neutral Wire be thinner than Phase Wire or Not?

 neutral wire size

-Here you can see in the above figure, a load is connected to the single phase supply.
-Here, the neutral wire is also a part of the live circuit because of the same current will flow through the phase wire and neutral wire.
+Here you can see in the above figure, a load is connected to the single-phase supply.
+Here, the neutral wire is also a part of the live circuit because the same current will flow through the phase wire and neutral wire.
+For example, if the load consumes 2A current, then both the phase and neutral wire will carry the same 2A current.
 As here, the current in both wires is equal so the size of both wires should be equal.

 According to the electrical standard( IEC 60364-5-52),